AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/field-types.md

 #### Experience Fragment {#experience-fragment}

-The AEM Experience Fragment picker can be used to select an Experience Fragment and its variations (if required).
+The Experience Fragment picker can be used to select an [Experience Fragment](/help/sites-cloud/authoring/fragments/experience-fragments.md) and its variations (if required).
 It offers an additional configuration.

 |Configuration|Value Type|Description|Required|
 |---|---|---|---|